Micro-level dynamics in hidden action situations with limited information: Results

 The analysis of the probability of making an excess effort complements the analysis conducted so far.
 First, limited access to information about the environment decreases the probability of making an excess effort.
 This observation is driven by the incentives provided to the agent: Recall that the principal employs an incentive scheme to make sure that the agent takes the action that the principal intends.
 From Sec. \ref{sec:macrodynamics} we already know that the principal has to reset her hill-climbing procedure whenever the position from which she starts her search moves in the infeasible region (see also period \(t+h+4\) in Fig. \ref{fig:macroeffect}), and more (less) information about the environment results in a less (more) frequent reset of the principal's search procedure.
 After a reset, the principal provides the agent with incentives to take an action that is usually more distant from the upper boundary of the action space (see Fig. \ref{fig:microeffect}).
 The agent responds to the stimuli and makes less of an effort.
 Consequently, the less frequently the principal has to reset her hill-climbing-based search procedure, the higher the probability for the agent to make an excess effort and vice versa.
 This effect is particularly pronounced in stable to mid-stable environments (up to \(\sigma=0.45x^{\ast}\)).
 In very turbulent environments, the fluctuation in the predicted action space is relatively high, so that the variation in the environment offsets the effect.

 Second, if the size of the local search space increases, the probability of making excess effort rises, too.
 Recall that the size of the local search space translates into stability margins that can determine the robustness of the principal's solution to inaccurate predictions of the action space (see Sec. \ref{sec:macrodynamics}).
 In particular, low (high) values of parameter \(1/\lambda\) result in more (less) frequent resets of the search procedure.
-Thus, if the principal's search procedure is robust, she provides the agent with incentives to perform actions that are close to the upper boundary of the action space.
+Thus, if the principal's search procedure is robust, i.e., there is a sufficiently high stability margin, she provides the agent with incentives to perform actions that are close to the upper boundary of the action space.
 This finding is more pronounced for firms that operate in rather stable environments, as increasing environmental turbulence overrules the robustness of the principal's search procedure.